 [Rule 5-42] (IEP) (Constraint)

-Within an MPD catalog document, if an c:IEPConformanceTarget element for an IEP has a c:HasDocumentElement child element owning a c:qualifiedNameList attribute with a value of $LIST, then the document element of the IEP MUST have a QName that is a member of $LIST.
+Within an IEPD catalog document, if an c:IEPConformanceTarget element for an IEP has a c:HasDocumentElement child element owning a c:qualifiedNameList attribute with a value of $LIST, then the document element of the IEP MUST have a QName that is a member of $LIST.

 5.6.2.5. c:ValidToXPath